postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-11-20-newbutton.md

 In **ADVANCED**, create a new monitor, documentation, and a mock server.

-You can select ‘Use a Template’ to for templates that help you:
+You can select ‘Use a Template’ for templates that help you:
 * Check links

 * Track Github issues